yannoff/offenbach/README.md

 ### Packagist

+Since [packagist](https://packagist.org/) analysis is based on the project metadata deduced from the `composer.json` file contents, it will fail to recognize offenbach's `composer.yaml` file.

-Projects using `offenbach` instead of `composer` will not be eligible for publication on [packagist](https://packagist.org/).
+As a consequence, projects using offenbach will not be able to publish on [packagist.org](https://packagist.org/).

 ### PHPStorm

-PSR-0 / PSR-4 automatic detection will not work on [PhpStorm](https://www.jetbrains.com/phpstorm/), as it is based on the `composer.json` file contents.
+PSR-0 / PSR-4 automatic detection may not work properly on [PhpStorm](https://www.jetbrains.com/phpstorm/), as it is based on the `composer.json` file contents.

 ### Symfony